 When you bake with levain, you use almost all of it in your dough.
-Then you feed the remaining 1 TBSP or so of remaining levain with equal parts flour and water and it becomes your new mature starter.
+Then you feed the remaining 1 tablespoon or so of remaining levain with equal parts flour and water and it becomes your new mature starter.

-It’s a much more sustainable sourdough process!
+It's a much more sustainable sourdough process!
 And it totally opened my eyes to the unnecessary amount of flour I was using to maintain a massive 12 ounces of starter.
-Why feed it a full cup of flour at every feeding when I only needed 1 TBSP of mature starter to make levain for baking?
+Why feed it a full cup of flour at every feeding when I only needed 1 tablespoon of mature starter to make levain for baking?
 Especially since I keep my starter in the fridge, and therefore need to feed it a few days in a row before baking with it.

 The old way I fed my starter meant I'd often end up with an unwieldy amount of discard.
 And though I enjoy making sourdough discard scallion pancakes, understanding levain made it abundantly clear that my flour was better put to use feeding the levain when I wanted to bake than it was maintaining a large amount of unfed starter sitting in my fridge.

-feeding your small sourdough starter
+How to feed your sourdough starter

 In the videos below I'm feeding my starter at a 1:2:2 ratio — 30g starter, 60g water, 60g flour.
 I feed my starter a 50/50 blend of AP and Whole Wheat flour.